HTML Gallery¶

 If JPEG file format is selected for target resizing images, all Exif information will be preserved from the original JPEG files.

 This page defines the settings of where and how to store the gallery with all its associated images.
-Select a folder or add a new folder with write access where you want the gallery to be written to.
+Select a folder or add a new folder with write access where you want the gallery to be written.
 Two sub-folders with the name of your album folder and the theme name will be created containing everything.

 Finally, the HTML gallery generated is displayed in a browser.